The Best Online Banks

 What we really love about Discover, is that it doesn’t charge international fees.
 By comparison, most of our other top picks will slap you with a surcharge of 1-2% for every card transaction on foreign soil.
 It may not sound like a lot, but if you’re a frequent traveler those charges can add up quickly.
 We recommend looking into a Discover account if you travel often for business, if you’re a student studying abroad, or if you simply vacation a lot.
 Avoiding those small percentage charges could save you a lot in the long run.

 Discover offers a range of services, including credit cards, loans, and IRAs.
 Like Ally, Axos Bank, and Capital One, it has no minimum balance requirements for checking and savings accounts.
-It even rings in at the highest savings APY among our finalists, at up to 1.80%.
+It even rings in at one of the the highest savings APY among our finalists, at up to 1.70%.

 Points to consider